oracle-samples/vbcs-samples/ApplicationsCloudUITheme/README.md

 ## Prerequisites
 In order to customize or develop new themes you will need to have installed the Oracle JET command line tooling.
 This involves installing nodejs and the node package manager followed by installation of the JET command line tooling package.
 The details of the JET installation process can be found in the [JET Developers Guide](https://docs.oracle.com/en/middleware/developer-tools/jet/10/develop/choose-development-environment-oracle-jet.html#GUID-ABE2373F-287F-4C3A-BEBD-02F179F399FD)
-You are generating a theme specifically for JET 9.2 for this version, but it's OK to pick up the very latest version of the JET tooling for this task.

 ## Getting Started
 Having installed the JET CLI and unpacked this distribution, carry out the following steps: